 Reference Range values were established from wellness participants with an age mix similar to our patients.
-These data were analyzed using non-parametric techniques described by Reed (Clin Chem.
-1971;17:275) and Herrara (J Lab Clin Med.
-1958;52:34-42) which are summarized in recent editions of Tietz' textbook.
-Descriptions appear in Clin Chem.
-1988;34:1447 and Clin Lab Med.
-1993;13:481.
+These data were analyzed using non-parametric techniques described by Reed (Clin Chem 1971;17:275) and Herrara (J Lab Clin Med 1958;52:34-42) which are summarized in recent editions of Tietz' textbook.
+Descriptions appear in Clin Chem 1988;34:1447 and Clinics in Laboratory Medicine June 1993;13:481.

-Pediatric Reference Range Guidelines for Synchron Systems-Multicenter study using data from Montreal, Quebec; Miami, FL; and Denver, CO.
+Pediatric Reference Range Guidelines for Synchron Systems- Multicenter study using data from Montreal, Quebec, Miami, FL and Denver, CO.
 Beckman 1995

-14. CRITICAL CALL RESULTS (PANIC VALUES)
+14. CRITICAL CALL RESULTS ("PANIC VALUES")

 There are no critical call back values for albumin.
+For this study we will early report results if albumin is less than 2.0 g/dL.